BlackLeg15/studying_bloc_testing/README.md

 # studying_bloc_cubit

-Repository created to explore testing for Bloc and Cubit
+Repository created to explore testing for Bloc and Cubit.

+WARNING:
+- Created from flutter's beta channel.
+- Null safety is on.

 ## Getting Started